ermalaliraj/connect4/readme.md

 Used junit for testing Canvas Service.
 "TDD" approach was followed for the implementation, so unit tests were not created at the end but during all the development phase.
 For each functionality of the service is present a different file in the package com.ea.connect4.be.service:
-- CommandBucketFillTest.java -> Test cases for BucketFiller command.
+- `CommandBucketFillTest.java` -> Test cases for BucketFiller command.
-- CommandLineTest.java -> Test cases for drawing a line command.
+- `CommandLineTest.java` -> Test cases for drawing a line command.
-- CommandRectangleTest.java -> Test cases for drawing a rectangle command.
+- `CommandRectangleTest.java` -> Test cases for drawing a rectangle command.

 Unit tests are divided in three categories:
-- Happy Paths, testHP_nomeTest wich are the tests that have to succeed.
+- `Happy Paths`, `testHP_nomeTest` which are the tests that have to succeed.
 Usually we assert at the end of the method what we are expecting.
-- Case Limit, testCL_nomeTest wich are the tests that test a Limit Case.
+- `Case Limit`, `testCL_nomeTest` which are the tests that test a Limit Case.
 Example, x, y are 0 or same as width/height.
 Usually we assert what we are expecting or pay attention of eventual exceptions.
-- Exceptions  - testEX_nomeTest wich are the tests that test exception cases.
+- `Exceptions`  - `testEX_nomeTest` which are the tests that test exception cases.
 In this case we define the exception we are waiting to be thrown.

 Inside soapui folder there is a soapui project with the rest calls to test the application.